massclown/HalfSwordTrainerMod/README.md

 Press `Ctrl + End` to possess the closest NPC to the currently possessed one, and `Ctrl + Home` to jump back to the original player.

 > **NOTE:** Sometimes the NPC you possess may be bugged.

+## Pause/unpause the game to get free camera
+Enter Photo Mode (press `C`), then enter free camera (press `F`), then press `*` on NumPad to unpause the game.

+This allows you to use filters, etc. of the photo mode with the free camera while the battle is ongoing.

 ## Other good things